itu-tid/lecture-notes/Lectures/T1-Intro-to-React.md

 - In the component definition the props are accessed as either
 	- a single function parameter named `props`

-### You can be more explicitit using a [destructured](https://react.dev/learn/passing-props-to-a-component#step-2-read-props-inside-the-child-component) dictionary in the component definition
+### You can be more explicit using a [destructured](https://react.dev/learn/passing-props-to-a-component#step-2-read-props-inside-the-child-component) dictionary in the component definition
 - makes code easier to read and write